wunderdogsw/clojureworkshop/theory.md

 * Leiningen does the heavy lifting for you
 * It fetches Clojure and other dependencies and you can use it to start a new project
 * Project and its dependencies are defined in `project.clj` file (no XML, yay!)
+* In `project.clj` you can have different profiles for example to have different dependencies for dev and normal builds